Right Arrow

 Missed workdays, staff shortages, student injuries, legal liability

-AI cameras detect hazards in real time, alert staff to clean up, and help analyze root causes for lasting prevention
+AI cameras detect possible falls in real time, and reviewing footage helps teams analyze root causes to mitigate future risk

 Falls from Heights